d-kozak/enticing/eql-compiler/src/main/resources/LANGUAGE_SPEC.md

 but the meaning is different of course.

 Let's keep focusing on the verbs a bit longer.
 There might be documents out there talking about Picasso visiting Paris, but the shape of the verb might be different.
 Maybe the document can be written in the present tense.
 To be able to match documents like that, we can use the **index** operator.
-So far our query used only the default index, which is token.
+So far our query used only the default index, which is _token_.
 However, the metadata about words can be found on different indexes.
 ```
 Picasso ( lemma:visit | lemma:explore )  Paris - _SENT_